eduardohki/runlevel0.me/content/blog/hexagonal-architecture-in-typescript-part1.md

 };
 ```

 Now our first scenario/use-case is implemented with all tests passing.
+If you look closely, you'll notice that these tests are effectively a runnable specification.

 The code written here can be found on [GitHub](https://github.com/eduardohki/project-collab-platform/tree/part-1).